-Slotted in between North Africa, the Middle East, and Europe, throughout centuries Egypt has developed as an exciting culinary culture.
+Slotted in between North Africa, the Middle East, and Europe, throughout centuries, Egypt has developed as an exciting culinary culture.

-Egyptian food is often quite healthy, can be very nutritious, and if you eat like a local, the food is extremely affordable.
+Egyptian food is often quite healthy, it can be very nutritious, and if you eat like a local, the food is extremely affordable.

-If you are willing to eat mostly vegetarian, the cost of eating in Egypt can be $1 or less per meal, but if you get into some meat filled dishes you'll spend in the $2 – $5 range per meal.
+If you are willing to eat mostly vegetarian, the cost of eating in Egypt can be $1 or less per meal, but if you get into some meat-filled dishes, you'll spend in the $2 – $5 range per meal.

 The ultimate staple of all Egyptian cuisine is their version of flatbread known as Arabic bread.

 There's no Egyptian street food that's more typical and widely available than ful medames (commonly just referred to as ful), or mashed fava beans.

-You get to choose from an array of fillings that may include, eggplant, artichokes, beans, French fries, falafel or whatever else you spot at the stall.
+You get to choose from an array of fillings that may include eggplant, artichokes, beans, French fries, falafel, or whatever else you spot at the stall.

 At 1 – 2 LE ($0.17 – $0.34) per sandwich, you can keep eating them all day long!

-Kushari is one Egyptian street food meal that working class men (and some women) will choose as an ultimate energy boost.
+Kushari is one Egyptian street food meal that working-class men (and some women) will choose as an ultimate energy boost.

-When I was in Egypt, I would down the large size bowl of Kushari and I'd have the energy to walk from one side of Cairo to the other!
+When I was in Egypt, I would down the large size bowl of Kushari, and I'd have the energy to walk from one side of Cairo to the other!

 Meat in Egypt is quite good, though it's a lot more expensive than vegetarian dishes.
-Lamb, beef and chicken are all popular choices.
+Lamb, beef, and chicken are all popular choices.

-One of my favorite meat dishes in Egypt is grilled Kofta Kebabs which are made from spiced minced beef or lamb that is roasted over coals on long skewers.
+One of my favorite meat dishes in Egypt is grilled Kofta Kebabs, which are made from spiced minced beef or lamb that is roasted over coals on long skewers.

 There's nothing more refreshing on the streets of Cairo in the blazing heat than a cup of fresh-squeezed juice.